-- Lab tests, including liver function, kidney function, complete blood cell counts, and blood pressure, may be performed while you use Vicoprofen.
+- Lab tests may be performed while you use Vicoprofen.
 These tests may be used to monitor your condition or check for side effects.
 Be sure to keep all doctor and lab appointments.

-- Use Vicoprofen with caution in the ELDERLY; they may be more sensitive to its effects, especially stomach bleeding.
+- Use Vicoprofen with caution in the ELDERLY; they may be more sensitive to its effects, especially stomach bleeding and kidney problems.

 When used for long periods of time or at high doses, Vicoprofen may not work as well and may require higher doses to obtain the same effect as when originally taken.
 This is known as TOLERANCE.
 Talk with your doctor if Vicoprofen stops working well.
 Do not take more than prescribed.